appserver-io/build/README.md

 This library provides generic ANT build- and deployment targets useful to build libraries for appserver.io.

-The targets are mostly used for enabling continous integration with Travis-CI.
-The following targets are provied out-of-the-box with a default configuration:
+The targets are mostly used for enabling continuous integration with Travis-CI.
+The following targets are provided out-of-the-box with a default configuration:

 * clean (Deletes the directory with the generated artefacts)
 * prepare (Prepares the directory to temporarily store generated artefacts)
 * copy (Copies the sources to the temporary directory)
 * deploy (Copies the sources to the deploy directory)
 * phpdoc (Generates the API documentation using PHPDocumentor)
-* pdepend (Runs the PHPDepend tool and generats a graphs)
+* pdepend (Runs the PHPDepend tool and generates a graph)
 * phpcpd (Runs the copy and paste detection)
 * phpcs (Runs the code sniffer and generates a report)
 * phploc (Generate phploc.csv)